Kopassus: Commando Training

 4 Weeks with heavy Commando operation tactics, sea battle tactics in Cilacap and Nusakambangan.
 Conservation observation of Sea-swamp, patrol ability, swamp terrain knowledge and Resistance to Interrogation test.

 Since its formation in 1967, the SFTEC has graduated more than a hundred batches of commando trainees.
-In the year 2016 alone, that year's batch had 153 commando students, which consisted of 41 Officers, 101 NCOs, and 11 Enlisted personnel, all who finished the course.
+In the year 2016 alone, that year's batch had 153 commando students, which consisted of 41 Officers, 101 NCOs, and 11 Enlisted personnel, all whom had finished the course.
 The command officers who successfully complete the 7-month Command Course well are entitled to wear the qualified commando brevet issued to their clothing/uniform.

 Aside from Kopassus commandos, the Pusdiklatpassus also trains SF-ready combat personnel of the Army Raider Infantry battalions within the structure of the territorial region commands or KODAMs Army-wide and within Kostrad component units.